List of Shortland Street characters introduced in 2022: Rahu Parata

 Rahu Parata featured as a regular character from 2022 until the characters death in late 2023.
 His corpse appeared on-screen in 2024.
 He was introduced during the show's 30th anniversary as a potential love interest for established character Esther Samuels (Ngahuia Piripi).

 Rahu arrived to Ferndale to attend cousin Desi's (Kura Forrester) wedding to Damo (Grant Lobban).
 Instantly sparking a connection with Esther, he departed only to return over the Matariki weekend and after being rejected at the airport due to parking ticket fines, end up winning a job at the hospital.
 Rahu soon emerged as a womaniser and shortly after romancing Ngaio Wira (Trae Te Wiki), started dating her niece Gia Te Atakura (Awa Puna).
 However, after some hesitations in the relationship due to Rahu's reluctance at Gia being transgender, she left him.
 A short lived romance with Nicole (Sally Martin) led to the revelation that Rahu had syphilis and had spread it throughout the Nursing department.
 Rahu soon fell for Stella Reihana (Tatum Warren-Ngata) but this sparked a rivalry with her ex-boyfriend Harry (Xander Manktelow).
 As the year ended, Rahu uncovered that Harry had faked his surgical qualifications, but before he could reveal this, was stabbed repeatedly by a patient.
 Stepping in to undertake the live-saving surgery, Harry purposely sabotaged the procedure; killing Rahu and burying his secret.

 Fans were reportedly "devastated" when Rahu was killed in the 2023 Christmas cliffhanger.

+Logan Barns

+Logan Barns appeared in a recurring role since 2022, portrayed by Carlos Muller.

+Ngaio Wira

+Ngaio is the half-sister of TK Samuels, whom he never knew existed until she made a dramatic entrance by gatecrashing his wedding to Cece King.
+Since her arrival in Ferndale, Ngaio quickly integrated herself into the Samuels family home.
+She struck up a friendship with TK’s daughter Tillie Samuels but created tension with her niece Esther Samuels.